 Our favorite type of bumper is the kind that easily clips in place without needing to remove the halter.
 The Shipping Head Bumper from Dover Saddlery is an excellent example with a leather exterior and a thick felt lining.
 The clips that attach to the halter are made of metal instead of the plastic you will find on other brands.

-This may be a good time to mention that the SafeBump roof from Double D Trailers is also specially designed to protect your horse’s head on impact.
+> The SafeBump roof from Double D Trailers is also specially designed to protect your horse’s head on impact.
 Learn more here.

 Let’s face it.
 Horse legs are delicate!
 For such a powerful and fast moving creature, horse legs are very prone to injury.
 Once a serious leg injury occurs, it can be difficult to rehab because horses are almost always on their feet.
 Typical shipping wraps with quilted pads and wrapped bandages should extend from below the coronary band and the bulbs of the heel up to the knee or hock joint.
 These long bandage wraps can also be a royal pain to roll up and wash.